SEASON OF CREATION 1ST SEPTEMBER – 4TH OCTOBER

 A group of young Christians (18-30s) are organising a Relay, walking from the G7 in Cornwall (13th June) to COP26 in Glasgow (1st November) for climate justice.
 People are joining the Relay from thousands of different churches all along the route.
 Walkers can be of all ages but to be one of the leaders you have to be under 30!

-The Relay reaches London on 2nd August and Hertfordshire on 10th August.
-There will be overnight stops in the parishes of Ashford, Twickenham, Muswell Hill, Borehamwood, Hemel Hempstead and Tring.
+The Relay passed through London and Hertfordshire between 2nd – 10th August with events at Farm Street Church and Westminster Cathedral and overnight stops in the parishes of Ashford, Twickenham, Muswell Hill, Borehamwood, Hemel Hempstead and Tring.
+Walkers are continuing to walk in Relay all the way to Scotland.

 To find out more about the YCCN Relay, the route, events at all the other churches, and how to sign up to join the walkers or support the Relay for a day or more visit – https://www.yccn.uk/